-Mate is a herbal drink to make from the yerba mate plant’s dry and powder leaves.
+Mate is a herbal drink made from the yerba mate plant’s dry and powdered leaves.
 The drink is thought to originate among the Guarani folks, who were the first to gather the plant and brew mate.
 Mate should always prepare using hot water, rarely boiling, though different variants may use cold water, sugars, juices, and other ingredients.

 Feel free to use our links for discounts.
 By using our links, you will help us to continue with the maintenance of the website and it will not cost you anything.
 Thanks for the love guys.